Esquilinchuche: Topography and access

 junction in San Marcos de Jutiquile.

 A temporary wooden toll bridge is set up every year during the dry season south of Esquilinchuche crossing the Guayape River and taken down during the wet season when the river grows from one that can be waded to a torrent that is often over 1 km in width.

 Government

 Esquilinchuche is loosely governed by a local group of village elders known as the 'patronato'.
 There are no governmental offices of any kind to be found in Esquilinchuche or the surrounding small towns.

 The name

-El Esquilinchuche is known by its residents to be named for a large tree with sparse long leaves (approximately 1.5 x 8 inch) and prominent white five petaled flowers that once grew in abundance in the town.
+El Esquilinchuche is known by its residents to be named for a large tree with sparse long leaves (approximately 1.5 × 8 inch) and prominent white five petaled flowers that once grew in abundance in the town.
 The Esquilinchuche tree has a very soft wood and is identifiable by the milky sap that oozes out when any branch is cut.
 Today there are no Esquilinchuche trees in El Esquilinchuche.
 The tree is said to be named for Esquiline Hill, one of the famous seven hills of Ancient Rome.